Check out this adorable video of Kareena, her tiny tots enjoying puppet dance in Jaisalmer

 Also Read: Kareena Kapoor Khan wishes mother-in-law Sharmila Tagore on her birthday

-The video, which Saba shared, shows Kareena sitting next to her sons Jeh and Taimur and Soha sitting next to her daughter Inaaya.
+The video, which Saba shared, shows Kareena sitting next to her sons Jeh and Taimur and Soha Ali Khan sitting next to her daughter Inaaya.
 The cutest part of the clip is Kareena explaining the puppet dance to her youngest son Jeh.
+This particular clip has won many hearts.

+"Awww so cute," a social media user commented.
+"Adorable.
+Jeh is cutie," another one wrote.
+Kareena also shared a picture with son Taimur with the desert in the background.

 View this post on Instagram